caiotravain/BLE-React-Example/README.md

 <h3>
  Use "eas build --profile development --platform android" to build an using eas (<strong> HIGHLY RECOMMENDED</strong> safer option and dont require sdk, but require internet connection and a eas account (free))
+ <h4> after all the process is finished, scan the qr code in the expo app and download the apk and download the app,
+ then start a expo server using "expo start --dev-client" and the follow the <strong>utilization</strong> below </h4>
   </h3>
   <h3>
   For phone app with no expo server, use "eas build -p android --profile preview" to build an apk using eas (less bugs an problems but slower)